indiqusdocs/yntraa/docs/ServicesandSystemRequirements/ApiculusObjectStorage/AboutApiculusObjectStorage.md

 ---
 sidebar_position: 1
 ---
-# About Apiculus Object Storage
+# About Yntraa Object Storage

-Apiculus Object Storage (AS3) provides scalable and flexible storage for unstructured data in the form of objects.
+Yntraa Object Storage (YS3) provides scalable and flexible storage for unstructured data in the form of objects.
 In object storage, data is stored as discrete objects containing data, metadata, and a unique identifier.
-Apiculus delivers the service as an integration with Cloudian HyperStore.
+Yntraa delivers the service as an integration with Cloudian HyperStore.

 ![Apiculus Object Storage](img/ApiculusObjectStorage.png)